-The completed practice must meet the NRCS Standards and Specifications for Pasture and Hay Planting (512), Prescribed Grazing (528), and Vegetation Establishment, Herbaceous Seeding (723) contained in the Field Office Technical Guide.
+The completed practice must meet the NRCS Standards and Specifications for Pasture and Hay Planting (512), Prescribed Grazing (528) contained in the Field Office Technical Guide.

-- 1. Haying is permitted to manage and maintain the legume when grazing alone does not control grass and weed growth. - 2.
-Cost-share is authorized for: - a.
+1. Haying is permitted to manage and maintain the legume when grazing alone does not control grass and weed growth.

+a.
 Limestone and fertilizer.
 Assistance is limited to the minimum requirements based on legume establishment recommendations, as determined by a soil test.
-Cost-share for limestone may be approved for the amount needed up to a maximum of 1,500 pounds effective neutralizing material (ENM).
+Cost-share for limestone may be approved for the amount needed up to a maximum of 1,500 pounds per acre of effective neutralizing material (ENM).
 Any amount over 1,500 pounds of ENM is the cooperator's responsibility.
 For those tests which have an ENM requirement of less than 600 pounds per acre, the cooperator has the option of applying the requirement.